KhronosGroup/glTF/specification/2.0/README.md

 The glTF asset contains zero or more *scenes*, the set of visual objects to render.
 Scenes are defined in a `scenes` array.
 An additional property, `scene` (note singular), identifies which of the scenes in the array is to be displayed at load time.

-All nodes listed in `scene.nodes` array must be the roots of trees in the node forest (see the next section for details).
+All nodes listed in `scene.nodes` array must be root nodes (see the next section for details).

 When `scene` is undefined, runtime is not required to render anything at load time.